-First-aid is the emergency and immediate care that is provided to someone before further helps arrives.
-It ranges from disinfecting the would to stopping the bleeding.
-First-aid is used for both reasons minor injuries and severe injuries.
-Before the arrival of professional help, the aim is to keep patients alive and conscious, and the stop wound from getting worse.
+It is the first and fast life-saving technique for minor and severe injuries.
+It helps in reducing the wound and recovering the patient’s condition.
+First-aid use for both reasons minor injuries and life-saving injuries.
+Before the arrival of professional help, its key aim is to keep patients alive and conscious.
 Usually, a first-aid responder is someone with basic medical emergency training.

 1. Gauze pads (at least 4 x 4 inches).